aphyr/partitions-post/README.markdown

 While we have largely focused on failures over local area networks (or near-local networks), wide area network (WAN) failures are also common--if less frequently documented.
-These failures are particularly interesting because there are often fewer redundant WAN links, and because systems guaranteeing high availability (and disaster recovery) require distribution across multiple datacenters.
+These failures are particularly interesting because there are often fewer redundant WAN routes and because systems guaranteeing high availability (and disaster recovery) often require distribution across multiple datacenters.
 Accordingly, graceful degradation under partitions or increased latency is especially important for geographically widespread services.

 ### PagerDuty